styang3first/sparseCoxph-/README.md

-# sparseCoxph-
+# sparseCoxph
-variable selection in coxph for prevalent survival data
+This is the code for may master Thesis: Variable Selection in Cox Proportional Hazard Model for Prevalent Survival Data.
+Please check my pdf file for details.